A website template for academics

 Hosting elsewhere

 If you already have a hosting service for a static HTML webpage, such as some universities provide, you can build your website locally using bundle exec jekyll serve.
-Then, upload the resulting files located in the _site/ directory via SSH or FTP to this server.
+Then, upload the resulting files to this server via SSH or FTP via the _site/ directory.
 Be sure that the site.url and site.baseurl are set appropriately in the _config.yml file.

 Alternatives